te222uh/MySmartGreenhouse/README.md

 ### Connecting the DHT11 sensor

 The DHT11 sensor has four pins, from left 1-4 (pin 3 is not in use).
+It measures temperature and humidity.

 Connect pins as following: